- What is a cannabis clone?

 Are there any downsides to cloning weed?

-Cloning cannabis may sound a bit too good to be true, so you might be wondering, “what’s the catch?”
+Cloning cannabis may sound a bit too good to be true, so you might be wondering, “what’s the catch?
+Should I grow seeds or clones?”
 While there are many upsides to learning how to clone marijuana, there are a few downsides.
 Fortunately, the pros and cons of growing cannabis clones are such that you can compensate for them quite easily.

-The main “downside” when cloning weed is in its genetics.
+The main “downside” is in its genetics.
 While your clone may have all the best aspects of the mother, it also shares the negatives.
 If the original plant is susceptible to pests or mildew, the new one will be as well.

 Unlike seeds, marijuana clones are quite fragile and need to be handled with care.
 They’re also more susceptible to infections before they’re established.
 Fortunately, you can increase their odds by keeping their surroundings clean and sterile.